 The Company entered into an executory contract on December 29, 2017, whereby the Company entered into a securities purchase agreement with Eagle Equities, pursuant to which Eagle Equities purchased a convertible promissory note (the "December 2017 Eagle Note") from the Company in the aggregate principal amount of \$532,435, with principal and the interest thereon convertible into shares of the Company's common stock at the option of Eagle Equities at any time.
-The transactions closed on January 2,
+The transactions closed on January 2, 2018.

-The December 2017 Eagle Note contains an original issue discount of \$25,354 such that the purchase price was \$507,081.
+The December 2017 Eagle Note contained an original issue discount of \$25,354 such that the purchase price was \$507,081.
 The maturity date of the December 2017 Eagle Note was December 29, 2018.
-The Company is currently in discussions with Eagle Equities to extend the maturity date.
-The December 2017 Eagle Note bears interest at a rate of 8% per annum, which interest shall be paid by the Company to Eagle Equities in shares of the Company's common stock upon receipt of a notice of conversion by the Company from Eagle Equities at any time.
-The Company has recorded \$0 of accrued interest for the December 2017 Eagle Note and total principal outstanding as of March 31, 2020 under the December 2017 Eagle Note was \$0 following conversion of \$171,965 of principal and \$24,751 of accrued interest during the nine months to March 31, 2020.
-The balance was previously reduced by conversion in the prior year.
+The Company was in discussions with Eagle Equities to extend the maturity date.
+The December 2017 Eagle Note bore interest at a rate of 8% per annum, which interest were to be paid by the Company to Eagle Equities in shares of the Company's common stock upon receipt of a notice of conversion by the Company from Eagle Equities at any time.

+The Company recorded \$0 of accrued interest for the December 2017 Eagle Note and total principal outstanding as of June 30, 2020 under the December 2017 Eagle Note was \$0 following conversion of the remaining principal \$171,965 and \$24,751 of accrued interest during the fiscal year to June 30, 2020.
+Accordingly, there was no outstanding balance as of June 30, 2020.

-Eagle Equities has the option to convert all or any amount of the principal face amount of the December 2017 Eagle Note, at any time, for shares of the Company's common stock at a price equal to 60% of the lowest closing bid price of the Company's common stock as reported on the OTCQB for the ten prior trading days, including the day upon which the Company receives a notice of conversion from Eagle Equities.
-The note is treated as stock settled debt under ASC 480 and accordingly the Company recorded a \$354,956 put premium of which \$240,313 was released to additional paid in capital following conversion of \$360,470 of principal during the fiscal year to June 30, 2019, and a further \$114,643 was released to additional paid in capital following conversion of \$171,965 of principal during the nine months to March 31, 2020.
+Eagle Equities had the option to convert all or any amount of the principal face amount of the December 2017 Eagle Note, at any time, for shares of the Company's common stock at a price equal to 60% of the lowest closing bid price of the Company's common stock as reported on the OTCQB for the ten prior trading days, including the day upon which the Company receives a notice of conversion from Eagle Equities.
+The note was treated as stock settled debt under ASC 480 and accordingly the Company recorded a \$354,956 put premium of which \$240,313 was released to additional paid in capital following conversion of \$360,470 of principal during the fiscal year to June 30, 2019, and a further \$114,643 was released to additional paid in capital following conversion of the remaining principal of \$171,965 during the fiscal year to June 30, 2020.
+Accordingly, there was no outstanding balance as of June 30, 2020.